rh-fieldwork/ceph-canary/README.md

 #### Metrics Collector
    The metrics collector will collect the metrics generated from the I/O test and export it to the OpenShift Container Platform cluster monitoring stack.
-   A container running the prometheus exporter that exposes the metrics from the fio job for scraping.
+   A containerized prometheus exporter takes the output from the fio job and exposes the metrics to the Prometheus server.

-## Prerequisites
+## Requirements
   1. The user workload monitoring must be enabled on the OCP cluster.
 Please refer to the OpenShift documentation below on how to do this.

      https://docs.openshift.com/container-platform/4.6/monitoring/enabling-monitoring-for-user-defined-projects.html